PseudoDevs/IamGhost/FATAL13.md

-Last updated: 2024-04-02 16:48:12
+Last updated: 2024-04-02 16:48:14
-Random Quote: I want my friend to miss me as long as I miss him. - Augustine of Hippo
+Random Quote: The invariable mark of wisdom is to see the miraculous in the common. - Ralph Waldo Emerson